Blood Type and WinRho

 Overall weight gain may play into negative feelings about body image

-Since most women do not gain at a steady rate, this can lead to worry about “too much” or “too little” within a certain time period, only to even out at later
+Since most pregnant people do not gain at a steady rate, this can lead to worry about “too much” or “too little” within a certain time period, only to even out at a later point

-Reaching a specific number such as 150 or 200 pounds, or the same weight as your partner, may trigger negative body image issues
+Reaching a specific number may trigger negative body image issues

 Prenatal visit time could be better spent on other care

 Regular weighing can be weekly, monthly or every trimester.
 You should consider regular weight measurements:

 If you feel it would add to your pregnancy experience – you may want to know how your body is changing

 If you smoke

 If your midwife thinks you have signs of developing gestational diabetes, hypertension or IUGR (interuterine growth restriction)